NCAR/ncharts/README-prod.md

   sudo systemctl daemon-reload
 ```

-  See above for creating and setting permissions on `LOG_DIR`:
+  See above for creating and setting permissions on `LOG_DIR`.

+  Enable and start httpd:

   ```sh
   sudo systemctl enable httpd.service